How Long After Cataract Surgery Can You Drive?

 Can You Drive After Cataract Surgery?

 Patients should not attempt to drive immediately after cataract surgery.
 Following the procedure, your vision will still be recovering, and you may experience temporary blurred vision.
 This blurriness is primarily a result of the medications used during the procedure and the eye’s natural response to surgery.
+We recommend that patients arrange for a family member or friend to pick them up after cataract surgery.
+They can provide the necessary assistance and ensure your safe journey home.

 Driving in the rain

-Driving at Night After Cataract Surgery
+Avoid Driving Immediately After Surgery

 A busy city with bright low sun

-Do you Need to Tell DVLA if You Have Had Cataract Surgery?
+Do You Need to Tell DVLA If You Have Had Cataract Surgery?

-Patients suffering from cataracts require a yearly eye test at their optometrists for monitoring.
+Patients suffering from cataracts require an annual eye test at their optometrists for monitoring.
 During these appointments, the optometrist will advise the patient if they do not meet driving standards.
-It is the patient’s responsibility to stop driving, inform the DVLA, and use alternative transport until they have had their cataracts treated.
+If the patient doesn’t, it’s their responsibility to stop driving, inform the DVLA, car insurance provider, and use alternative transport until they have had their cataracts treated.
+You can be fined up to £1,000 for non-disclosure of a medical condition.

 Will my Car Insurance be Affected?

-Can you Drive to your Follow-Up Appointment?
+Can You Drive to Your Follow-Up Appointment?

-Will Cataract Surgery Improve my Driving?
+Will Surgery Improve Your Driving?

 Cataract surgery can often improve a person’s ability to drive safely, especially if their cataracts were significantly affecting their vision prior to treatment.
-Following surgery, drivers can benefit in the following ways:

 Amir Hamid Headshot